mitre/tmnt/docs/source/training.rst

     :local:

-In order to train a topic model, a *configuration* must be provided that indicates a number of model (hyper)parameters.
-These configurations can be set by the user or learned through model selection using the ``select_model.py`` script.
+In order to train a topic model, a *configuration* must be provided that indicates the values of a number of model hyper-parameters.
+The various hyperparameters that can be specified in a configuration can be found here: :ref:`config-options-label`.

+These configurations can be directly specified by the user or learned through model selection using the ``select_model.py`` script;
+see :ref:`model-selection-label`.

 Let's start with the example configuration provided in ``examples/train_model/model.config``.
 The configuration is a JSON object::